 Naked Lunch (1959) was an experimental, loosely connected collection of what Burroughs called "routines."
 They were basically short stories and sketches edited together in the format of a novel.
 Surreal in nature with non-linear narratives, the routines were blistering satires of 1950s American life.

-They contained extremely profane language, drug use, explicit straight and gay sex, and extremely graphic violence - all of which were alien and shocking to 1950s readers.
+They contained profane language, drug use, explicit straight and gay sex, and extremely graphic albeit comic violence - all of which were alien and shocking to 1950s readers.
 It was Swiftian satire at finest, aimed at the banal and hypocritical heart of Eisenhower's America.

 One particular passage, a satire of capital punishment in the tradition of Jonathan Swift's classic essay A Modest Proposal, begins as a humorous parody of a stag film, with a woman and two men - Mary, Mark, and Johnny - having a bisexual three-way encounter that turns into a surreal nightmare.

 After engaging in sexual acts that become increasingly more bizarre, the menage a trois descends into Dante-like madness that includes cannibalism and climaxes (pun intended) with all three of the lovers hanged.
 Then they come back to life and take a bow.
 It was all just a show.

 When Jack Kerouac came to Tangier to help Burroughs type up the manuscript, the writing literally gave him nightmares: "I had nightmares of great long baloneys coming out of my mouth.
 I had nightmares typing that manuscript."

 Allen Ginsberg later arrived in Tangier to help Bill with the manuscript, along with his new boyfriend, Peter Orlovsky.
 Eventually, Ginsberg and Orlovsky settled in Paris at what came to be called the Beat Hotel, and Burroughs joined them there.